VA

 Many of us dream of celebrity sports fame, but only cruel individuals ...

-Thinking of narrowing down the Raiders elite seems near impossible.
-There are ...
+Narrowing down the Raiders elite seems nearly impossible.
+There are so many ...

 Grading every NFL team’s picks from the 2021 NFL Draft